Mozambique: Education

 Portuguese is the primary language of instruction in all Mozambican schools.
 All Mozambicans are required by law to attend school through the primary level; however, a lot of children do not go to primary school because they have to work for their families' subsistence farms for a living.
 In 2007, one million children still did not go to school, most of them from poor rural families, and almost half of all teachers were unqualified.
-Girls' enrolment increased from 3 million in 2002 to 4.1 million in 2006 while the completion rate increased from 31,000 to 90,000, which testified a very poor completion rate.
+Girls enrollment increased from 3 million in 2002 to 4.1 million in 2006 while the completion rate increased from 31,000 to 90,000, which testified a very poor completion rate.

 After grade 7, pupils must take standardised national exams to enter secondary school, which runs from eighth to 10th grade.
 Space in Mozambican universities is extremely limited; thus most pupils who complete pre-university school do not immediately proceed on to university studies.
 Many go to work as teachers or are unemployed.
 There are also institutes that give more vocational training, specialising in agricultural, technical or pedagogical studies, which students may attend after grade 10 in lieu of a pre-university school.
 After independence from Portugal in 1975, a number of Mozambican pupils continued to be admitted every year at Portuguese high schools, polytechnical institutes and universities, through bilateral agreements between the Portuguese government and the Mozambican government.

 According to 2010 estimates, the literacy rate was 56.1% (70.8% male and 42.8% female).
 By 2015, this had increased to 58.8% (73.3% male and 45.4% female).